SpectronX/Arduino/Home Automation/README.md

 # Arduino-Based Home Automation Systems

-As part of exploring the capabilities of Arduino, I developed a series of subsystems to simulate simple home automation functionalities.
-These projects focused on practical and beginner-friendly implementations, covering four key systems:
+As part of exploring what Arduino can be used for, I worked on a series of subsystems to simulate simple home automation functionalities.
+With practical beginner-friendly implementations, I managed to cover four key systems:

 - Intruder Detection System
 - Automatic Lighting System